yetanothermightytool/powershell/vbr/vbr-get-adchanges/README.md

 Customize the following variables in the Variables section of the script:

-$baselineJsonFilePath: Location where to store the baseline json files.
+`$baselineJsonFilePath` Location where to store the baseline json files.
-$resultJsonFilePath:   Location where to store the result json files.
+`$resultJsonFilePath`   Location where to store the result json files.

 ## Parameters